gabidiac11/programare-avansata/PA_1/README.md

     -node4
     -node5
 ````
-For this section I used a class that very much resemples the previous I described, named RandomTree, in the `pa.lab1.bonus` package.
-The strategy adopted for creating a tree was using the depth first search sequence of a regular un-oriented graph.
+For this section, I used a class that very much resembles the previous one I described, named RandomTree, in the `pa.lab1.bonus` package.
+The strategy adopted for creating a tree was using the depth-first search sequence of a regular un-oriented graph.
 The regular graph is created in the same way as it is in the RandomGraph class.
 The dfs method is adapted in order to create a new adjacent matrix with the visited connections:

 ````java